 They sniffed all the books on all the shelves in all the aisles.
 They even sniffed Margaret, but she growled at them.

 The Dog Library is a place that has books just for dogs.
 The books don’t have words, they have different smells.
 Dogs love going there because they can sniff so many things in one room.

-Two dogs supervise the library.
+There are three main dogs in the library.
 The Delivery Dog, a Saint Bernard named Arthur, pulls his wagon into the library every week with a batch of new books.

 If you’ve been reading my stories, you probably know a few things about me.